What Does Escheat Mean?

 In the present day United States, escheatment refers to the legal transfer of property to the state.
 If a person dies intestate, and no heirs are around to claim their property, that land will eventually escheat to the state.

 But when we are talking about unclaimed savings accounts or payroll checks, we are rarely talking about true escheatment.
-When money is considered abandoned after a given dormancy period, it is remitted to a State, which becomes the custodian of the property until the rightful owner comes to claim it.
+When money is considered abandoned after a given dormancy period it is remitted to a state, which acts as the custodian of the property until the rightful owner comes to claim it.
 There is almost never a time-limit, meaning your great-great-great-granddaughter could recover that check you never cashed—provided she has the proper documentation.